Texting While Driving

 The only exceptions to the hands-free law are as follows:

-Reporting a car accident, medical emergency, crime, fire or hazardous road conditions are acceptable exceptions to the hands-free law.
-First responders and utility service providers who are acting within the scope of their jobs are exempt.
+There are a few exceptions to the prohibitions set forth in O.C.G.A. §§ 40-6-241(c) and 40-6-241(d).
+Reporting a car accident, medical emergency, crime, delinquent act, fire or a hazardous road condition are acceptable exceptions to the hands-free law.
+Drivers are also exempt if they are using their device while their car is legally parked, O.C.G.A. § 40-6-241(g).
+First responders and utility service providers who are acting within the scope of their jobs are also exempt.

 Commercial Motor Vehicle Operators may initiate or end a call using one button if the device can be operated without removing a seatbelt or maintaining a properly seated position.

 School Bus Drivers cannot use any wireless communication device or radio while loading or unloading passengers.
 School bus drivers may only use communication devices while a bus is in motion to communicate with other drivers or school and public safety officials.ENFORCEMENT